Allan Mustafa

-Allan "Seapa" Mustafa (born 29 September 1985) is a British actor, comedian and writer who is best known for portraying Anthony "MC Grindah" Zografos in the BBC mockumentary series People Just Do Nothing, which he co-created with Asim Chaudhry.
+Allan Kamal Arif Mustafa (born 29 September 1985), also known by his nickname Seapa, is a British actor, comedian and writer who is best known for portraying Anthony "MC Grindah" Zografos in the BBC mockumentary series People Just Do Nothing, which he co-created and co-wrote with Steve Stamp, Hugo Chegwin and Asim Chaudhry.

-Early life
+Early and personal life

+Allan Kamal Arif Mustafa was born on 29 September 1985 to immigrant parents; his mother is from the Czech Republic and his father was Kurdish-Iraqi.
+His parents fled Baghdad, due to Saddam Hussein's regime, in the early 1980s.
+He has an older sister.
+His father died in 2012.

-Mustafa is of Kurdish and Czech descent.
-He grew up in the town of Chessington and worked at Chessington World of Adventures in his teenage years.
-He was arrested in London at 14 for graffiti.
+Mustafa grew up in Chessington, Kingston upon Thames and attended Chessington School.
+As a teenager he had jobs at Chessington World of Adventures and as a cleaner at a carpet shop.
+He has said that he was arrested around six times as a teenager, mainly for graffiti, the first time being when he was around 14 years old.

+Growing up, Mustafa had a passion for music and used to rap, MC and was involved in pirate radio.
+He did a music production course at Thames Valley College, which he ended up dropping out of.
+He later worked in a call centre with Hugo Chegwin, Asim Chaudhry, and Daniel Sylvester Woolford.
+With whom, along with their friend Steve Stamp, he would go on to create the show People Just Do Nothing.

 Career

-At university, Mustafa met Hugo Chegwin, Steve Stamp and Asim Chaudhry, with whom he created YouTube mockumentary videos about a fictional pirate radio station.
+Mustafa met Hugo Chegwin, through a mutual friend, after which Chegwin introduced Mustafa to Steve Stamp and Asim Chaudhry, with whom he created YouTube mockumentary videos about a fictional pirate radio station.
 This led to the group being commissioned for People Just Do Nothing, a BBC mockumentary about West London pirate radio station Kurupt FM.
 The pilot aired on BBC iPlayer in July 2012.
 The show ran for five series, winning a BAFTA and a Royal Television Society Award.
 In 2019, production began on a feature length adaptation of the series called People Just Do Nothing: Big in Japan.
 The film was positively received by both fans and critics.

-Mustafa appeared in the 2020 Netflix film Love Wedding Repeat as Chaz, the boyfriend of Freida Pinto’s character Amanda.
+Mustafa appeared in the 2020 Netflix film Love Wedding Repeat as Chaz, the boyfriend of Freida Pinto's character Amanda.

 Mustafa starred for two series of the BBC Radio 4 sitcom Ability as the "useless carer" Bob, for the character played by comedian Lee Ridley, who also wrote the series.

-In 2022, he starred in the Channel 4 series The Curse, and the BBC Three series Peacock.
+In 2022, he wrote and starred in the Channel 4 series The Curse, and the BBC Three series Peacock.